-Since September 2015, the exterior and interior of the building have been refurbished; restoration of the wooden roof frame has been restored, the screening of the main façade has been renewed, the sloping ridges have been replaced, insulation has been installed, electrical installation have been completely changed, and the interior redesigned with new furnishings, a glass wall, etc.
+Since September 2015, the exterior and interior of the building have been refurbished; the wooden roof frame has been restored, the screening of the main façade has been renewed, the sloping ridges have been replaced, insulation has been installed, electrical installation have been completely changed, and the interior redesigned with new furnishings, a glass wall, etc.

 After many months of renovation, the building re-opened its doors to the public on 24 March 2016.
 It houses a new shop where tourists will be delighted to find postcards, posters and all kinds of objects representing the castle.